Research & Best Practices

 img

-What is predictive maintenance?
-This maintenance approach is quickly growing in usage as the understanding of its potential benefits continues to expand.
+Predictive maintenance (PdM) is a maintenance approach that is quickly growing in usage as the understanding of its potential benefits continues to expand.
 Predictive maintenance uses various means of data acquisition and measurements to assess the health of an asset.

 Asset dedicated sensors are one example.
 This data can then be analyzed in order to monitor the performance of industrial equipment and generate the actions needed to drive key decisions about planned maintenance — well before potential maintenance issues lead to unplanned reactive maintenance, equipment shutdown, product quality degradation and other negative consequences.